zdover23/ceph/doc/releases/quincy.rst

     represents a compromise between prioritizing client IO or recovery IO.
 Users can then choose either the 'high_client_ops' profile to prioritize client IO or the 'high_recovery_ops' profile to prioritize recovery IO.
-  * QoS parameters like reservation and limit are now specified in terms of a fraction (range: 0.0 to 1.0) of the OSD's IOPS capacity.
+  * QoS parameters including reservation and limit are now specified in terms of a fraction (range: 0.0 to 1.0) of the OSD's IOPS capacity.
   * The cost parameters (osd_mclock_cost_per_io_usec_* and
     osd_mclock_cost_per_byte_usec_*) have been removed.
 The cost of an operation is now determined using the random IOPS and maximum sequential bandwidth